ABC Analysis: Definition

 Under this system, all items of material are classified into three categories—A, B, and C—according to their value.

-Category ‘A’ consist of materials which constitute 5% to 10% of the total items in the store and represent 70% to 85% of the total store value; Category ‘B’, the items constituting 10% to 20% of the total items in the store and 10% to 20% of the store’s value.
+Category A consists of 5% to 10% of the total items in the store and accounts for 70% to 85% of the total store value.
+Category B consists of 10% to 20% of the total items in the store and 10% to 20% of the store’s value.

 Advantages of A.B.C.
 Analysis

 The main advantages of ABC analysis of materials include:

 - Ensures closer control over expensive materials in which substantial capital may be locked